denog/denog.github.io/de/meetings/denog16/venue.md

 OR

-Any S-Bahn in the east direction to S-Bahn station "Ostkreuz" (S3 / S5 / S7 / S75) or S-Bahn station "Treptower Park" (S9), then the S-Bahn S41 (Ringbahn – clockwise direction) to "Sun Alley" (Estrel)
+Any S-Bahn in the east direction to S-Bahn station "Ostkreuz" (S3 / S5 / S7 / S75) or S-Bahn station "Treptower Park" (S9), then the S-Bahn S41 (Ringbahn – clockwise direction) to "Sonnenallee" (Estrel)

 Public transport travel time: approx. 25 minutes